CIMSTA/obsidiosaurus/README.md

 # 💭 Need help?

-If you need more info, help or want to provide general feedback, join the [CIMSTA Discord Channel](https://discord.gg/SSGK5tuqJh).
+If you need more info, help or want to provide general feedback, join our [Obsidiosaurus Discord Channel](https://discord.gg/SSGK5tuqJh).

 # ✍ Author